LeastAuthority/magic-crystal/protocol.md

 By using the existing file-transfer protocol, Magic Wormhole sessions that transmit Shard data will look very similar to sessions that transmit other files.
 It may still be possibly to distinguish based on file-size -- for example, if the secret data has a characteristic size.
 Such a distinguisher will of course still have a margin of guessing: a file or text-message could also be the size of a Shard.
-That said, since each Shard from one backup will be the _same_ size, an attacker may be able to make a more accurate guess when several Shards are sent at nearly the same time -- or from the same IP address (although Tor can be used to hide network location).
+That said, since each Shard from one backup will be the **same** size, an attacker may be able to make a more accurate guess when several Shards are sent at nearly the same time – or from the same IP address (although Tor can be used to hide network location).

 As mentioned in the Dark Crystal threat model, a mitigation is to send the Shards at different times.
-This will _always_ be the case in this transport, especially as the owner must establish a different out-of-band channel to each Custodian.
+This will **always** be the case in this transport, especially as the owner must establish a different out-of-band channel to each Custodian.
 The software may help here by e.g. enforcing or suggesting a random time to wait before the next Shard is distributed.

 The Dark Crystal document also suggests adding some padding.
 We do not specify that currently, although it should be straightforward to add.

-### Protocol Overview
+### Protocol Overview<a name="protocol-overview"></a>

 By operating without identities, our protocol needs to only communicate a single chunk of data (the Shard) from the person doing the backup to the Custodian.
 This mirrors the existing Magic Wormhole file-transfer application (which can do a single transfer in one direction).